What Is Clean Code? A Guide to Principles and Best Practices

 9. Use Version Control

-Version control systems meticulously track every change made to your codebase, enabling you to understand the evolution of your code and revert to previous versions if needed.
+Version control systems meticulously track every change made to your codebase, enabling you to understand its evolution and revert to previous versions if needed.
 This creates a safety net for code refactoring and prevents accidental deletions or overwrites.

 Use version control systems like GitHub, GitLab, and Bitbucket to track changes to your codebase and collaborate effectively with others.